-THE GRADUATE SCHOOL
+THE OFFICE OF GRADUATE EDUCATION

-CU Denver's Graduate School is the university's administrative unit that oversees all graduate education for both the Anschutz and Downtown campuses.
+CU Denver's office of Graduate Education is the university's administrative unit that oversees all graduate education for the Downtown campus.
 It is committed to providing excellence in graduate education and strives to provide high quality opportunities for research, creativity, and scholarly work.
-It counts among its offerings nearly 60 programs, including Masters and PhDs.
-Students in the University of Colorado Denver's graduate programs come from all over the US and the world.
-The renowned faculty for these programs are drawn from the most prestigious universities in the United States.

-All graduate students at the University of Colorado Denver must abide by the policies of the Graduate School.
-These policies may be found on the Graduate School website.
+All graduate students at the University of Colorado Denver must abide by the policies set forth by the Graduate Education office.
+These policies may be found on the Graduate Education website.
 Students should familiarize themselves with them.